This is a high level overview of what you should consider if you are selling or buying a business.

-Under certain conditions, the buyer may be able to rescind his contract.
-He may choose instead to claim damages.
+Under certain conditions, the buyer may be able to rescind their contract.
+They may choose instead to claim damages.
 When a contract is rescinded, the result is that everything goes back to the position before the contract was made so far as possible.
-In this case the buyer gets his money back and the seller gets his business.
-Of course, this would be a "disaster scenario" for the seller in most cases.
+In this case the buyer gets their money back and the seller gets their business.
+Of course, this would be a disaster scenario for the seller in most cases.

 Because this is such a powerful weapon, it is most important that the seller considers carefully (and negotiates) the circumstances when it might apply.
 The remedy of rescission should be available to a buyer only when the seller has failed to comply with the terms of the contract in the most serious way.

-The best option for the seller is to provide full information in advance of the sale and to cover all "sticking points" before the formal agreement is signed.
+The best option for the seller is to provide full information in advance of the sale and to cover all sticking points before the formal agreement is signed.
 It should be within the power and control of the seller to eliminate situations where disaster might strike.
-If he does that, then he has nothing to fear from a provision for the contract to be rescinded in specific circumstances.
+If they do that, then they have nothing to fear from a provision for the contract to be rescinded in specific circumstances.

 VAT on the sale of the business